Skip to content

 When implementing a Pure ASGI middleware, it is like implementing an ASGI application, the first parameter should always be an app and the __call__ should always return the app.

-This is a very special middleware and helps with any authentication middleware that can be used within an Lilya application but like everything else, you can design your own.
+These are a very special middlewares and and helps with any authentication middleware that can be used within an Lilya application but like everything else, you can design your own.

 Example of a JWT middleware class